JieyuWu/ToyotaMod/FAQ.md

 cd /sdcard/realdata
 find . -type f -wholename "*2020-08-01--09-01-14--*/*.hevc" -exec cat {} + > drive.hevc
 ```

+> The output.hevc file can be uploaded to YouTube straight away, or played in VLC.
+But many others won’t know what to do with a .hevc file.
+So if sending, then [download ffmpeg](https://ffmpeg.org/download.html) and convert it first.
+To make a .mpg copy for emailing etc., put the output.hevc file in the same folder as the ffmpeg program, then run a command like
+ffmpeg -I output.hevc -qscale:v 1 output.mpg

 Step by step guide for accessing video files [here](../wiki/Video-Files).